 This information can be used to generate accurate forecasts of cycle stock levels.
-Additionally, many ERP systems include features like MRP software (materials requirements planning) and CRP (capacity requirements planning), which can help businesses optimize their production schedules and minimize inventory levels.
+Additionally, many ERP systems include features like materials requirements planning and capacity requirements planning, which can help businesses optimize their production schedules and minimize inventory levels.

 Track cycle inventory with Katana

 Achieving and maintaining an accurate cycle inventory is critical for any business that manufactures products or sells goods.
-By understanding the definition, factors that impact it, and how to forecast it correctly, businesses can save money on storage costs and avoid the costly consequences of stock-outs.
+By understanding the definition, the factors that impact it, and how to forecast it correctly, companies can save money on storage costs and avoid the costly consequences of stockouts.